RaulChiciudean/WeatherApp/README.md

 # WeatherApp
 ## Description
-This is a weather application built using Angular 19, designed to provide users with current and forecast weather information for various locations worldwide.
+This is a weather application built using Angular 19, designed to provide users weather information for various locations worldwide.

 ## Overview
 I implemented an API request to Weather API ([https://www.weatherapi.com/]) to show information about weather for a searched city.